bgianfo/lab-notebook/src/serenityos/gdb-port.md

 After this fix, we can see that PID 40 calls `PT_TRACE_ME`, which suspended itself in the kernel when it called `execve(..)`.
-The process name is correct when processing the signal before we have resumed the process.
+The process name is correct when processing the signal before, we have resumed the process.

 ```
 11.459 [#0 gdb(40:40)]: PT_TRACE_ME - caller(40)